CesiumGS/3d-tiles/extensions/MAXAR_extent/README.md

 The GeoJSON must contain Polygon or MultiPolygon shapes only.

 The extension is useful for a variety of scenarios such as: Overlaying high resolution geometry on top of low level geometry, defining a 2D collision boundary, or clipping excess geometry inside of a provided tileset.

-**Note: this specification is deprecated and is here for documentation only, the replacement specification is [3DTILES_extent](https://github.com/CesiumGS/3d-tiles/tree/3DTILES_extent/extensions/3DTILES_extent).**

 ## Defining Extents